Configuration¶

 max-cached-refs: 256

-# Whether or not writing to the cache is allowed.
+# Whether writing to the cache is allowed.

 allow-updates: true